CrawfordGroup/ProgrammingProjects/Project#01/README.md

+# TODO:
+- [  ] Add embedded equations
+- [  ] Add input/output links for test cases

 # Molecular-Geometry-Analysis
 The purpose of this project is to introduce you to fundamental C-language (or C++) programming techniques in the context of a scientific problem, viz. the calculation of the internal coordinates (bond lengths, bond angles, dihedral angles), moments of inertia, and rotational constants of a polyatomic molecule.
 A concise set of instructions for this project may be found in project1-intsructions.pdf

 ## Step 1: Read the Coordinate Data from Input
 The input to the program is the set of Cartesian coordinates of the atoms (in bohr) and their associated atomic numbers.
-A sample molecule (acetaldehyde) to use as input to the program is:
+A sample molecule (acetaldehyde) [input](https://github.com/CrawfordGroup/ProgrammingProjects/blob/master/Project%2301/input/acetaldehyde.dat) to the program is:

     7
     6  0.000000000000     0.000000000000     0.000000000000